 At 11.43 acres, Mill Creek Park is a very popular and well-used park in Kansas City’s park system.
 The Plaza Tennis Center is located in the park.

 Park Guidelines for Holding Events in Mill Creek Park

 Commercial promotions are NOT allowed in Mill Creek Park.

-Any items brought in for an event must follow the park’s item regulations.
-Vehicles are not allowed to drive on the grass for item pick-up or drop-off.
+Vehicles are NOT allowed to drive on the grass for item pick-up or drop-off.

 The following items ARE allowed in Mill Creek Park: Up to two 10′ x 10′ pop up tents, tables, and chairs

 The following items are NOT allowed in Mill Creek Park: Portable toilets, large tents, staging, any large equipment, and vehicles on the grass.